FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 The main focus of the Logical Architecture is to represent the various layers/packages that belong to our app.

 Our application (WaterXPTO) contains the majority of the functionalities.
 It is divided in three subsections: `GUI` (`G`raphical `U`ser `I`nterface), the application's `Logic` and the WaterXPTO `Database`, which contains data storage.
 Inside the `Logic` package there are more sections: `TipSystem`, `WaterTimer`, `Statistics` and `GoalSystem`.
-Their responsability is managing the application tips, the duration of an activity, data manipulation and goal's management, respectively.
+Their responsibility is managing the application tips, the duration of an activity, data manipulation and goal's management, respectively.

 The External Services includes the dependencies in our app, in this case, `Firestore` and `Firebase`.